 Here's an option for acne prone individuals that is available on Amazon:

-Additionally, it's important to consult with a dermatologist or healthcare provider before using any new skin care products, especially if you have a history of skin reactions.
+Also, it's essential to consult with a dermatologist or healthcare provider before using new skin care products, especially if you have a history of skin reactions.